Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

+In constrained convex optimization problems with minimizer lying at the boundary of the feasible domain, (primal) mirror descent algorithm often shows fast convergence, but is sensitive to the selected step-size, whereas dual averaging achieves slower convergence, but is robust to the step-size choice (cf. the discussion below).

-In the context of constrained minimization, we introduce new algorithms---which we call GoLD for \emph{Greedy or Lazy Descent}---that belongs to the UMD family.
-It therefore benefits from the theoretical guarantees from Section~\ref{sec:guar-conv-nonc}.
-The idea behind the definition of the algorithm is to combine the advantages from mirror descent and dual averaging so that the new algorithm performs better than (or as well as) both of them, with minimal additional computational cost.
+We introduce two new algorithms from the UMD family which we refer to as \emph{Alternating Primal-Dual Descent (APDD)} and \emph{Interpolating Primal-Dual Descent (IPDD)}, and which belong to the class described in Section~\ref{sec:class-iter-interp}.
+They, therefore, benefit from the theoretical guarantees from Section~\ref{sec:guar-conv-nonc}.
+The idea behind their construction is to alternate between different iterations types in order to combine the advantages of mirror descent and dual averaging so that they perform better than (or as well as) the best of both algorithms with moderate computational overhead.\footnote{APDD~and IPDD~algorithms should be seen as mere examples having nothing special which sets them apart from other possible UMD implementations.} In the reminder of this section, $f: \rset^d\to \rset$ is a differentiable function.